Wright's Coal Tar Soap: Public limited company

-By 1909 the company was one of the leading pharmaceutical houses in the country, and in that year it became a public limited company with a capital of £135,000 with Charles Umney as chairman of the board of directors.
-The other directors were Charles Noel Layman (died 1909), Ernest Blakesley Layman, Herbert Cassin Wright, John Charles Umney, Frederick Noel Layman, and Ernest Albert Umney.
-Percy Umney was company solicitor; Ernest Albert Umney later became chairman of the company.
+By 1909, the company was one of the leading pharmaceutical houses in the country.
+That year, it became a public limited company with a capital of £135,000, and Charles Umney was chair of the board of directors.
+The other directors were Charles Noel Layman (who died in 1909), Ernest Blakesley Layman, Herbert Cassin Wright, John Charles Umney, Frederick Noel Layman, and Ernest Albert Umney.
+Percy Umney was the company solicitor, and Ernest Albert Umney later became chairman of the company.

 During the first year of trading as a public limited company, the product range was enlarged to include Wright's Coal Tar Shaving Soap in powder form.

 By 1932, when a share issue of £280,000 was offered, the directors were Herbert Cassin Wright (chairman), Ernest Albert Umney (vice-chairman), Ernest Blakesley Layman, James Knight, James Hamerton, and Reginald Edward Conder.

 Hampshire Museum

-Hampshire Museum has four Coal Tar Vaporizers made by Wright, Layman & Umney in the early 20th century, and some bill-heads (invoices) which were sent to one of their customers, Messrs.
+Hampshire Museum has four "Coal Tar Vaporizers" made by Wright, Layman & Umney in the early 20th century, and some bill-heads (invoices) which were sent to one of their customers, Messrs.
 Charles Mumby & Co, lemonade manufacturers of Gosport.